 Comment noted.
-All requirements and standards would be met for the remaining mature trees as required by the Village of Mamaroneck.
+All requirements and standards would be met for the remaining mature trees as required by the Village of Mamaroneck and the Plantings would be in accordance with the Village of Mamaroneck Tree Protection Standards (SD-11) (see Figures 6a and b in Appendix C).